ossc-db/pg_hint_plan/docs/hint_details.md

 all the tables in an inheritance tree.
 Hints pointing directly to inherited children have no effect.

-## Hints in multistatements
+## Hints in multi-statement queries

-One multistatement can have exactly one hint comment and the hint affects all of the individual statements in the multistatement.
+A multi-statement query can have exactly one hint comment and the hint affects all of the individual statements in the multi-statement query.
+Multiple hint comments in a multi-statement query cause an error.

 ## VALUES expressions